snowplow/snowplow/docs/04_selfhosting_snowplow.md

     http://{{SUBDOMAIN}}.cloudfront.net/ice.png
     https://{{SUBDOMAIN}}.cloudfront.net/ice.png

-If you have any problems, then double-check your CloudFront distribution's URL, and check the permissions on your pixel: it must be publicly Readable.
+If you have any problems, then double-check your CloudFront distribution's URL, and check the permissions on your pixel: it must be Openable by Everyone.

 #### 6. Update your header script